cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/readme.md

 As the pods have dynamically assigned private IPs that can change at any time, it would be difficult to expose them to the outside world without telling the user what the updated host and port is.
 To resolve this, Kubernetes provides *services*.
 A service is an interface that sits in front of pods and it's job is to provide a unique name that others can reference which will allow traffic to be served by an available pod.
 If a new pod has respawned with a different IP address, the service will be aware of it and direct traffic appropriately.
 The port specified below should match what each application port it is listening on.
-Services are not ephemeral so they are will always exist unless explicitly removed, but its existence is not affected by the number of pods associated with it.
+Services are not ephemeral so they will always exist unless explicitly removed, but its existence is not affected by the number of pods associated with it.

 <details>